76º

 In 2021, a bill that would block transgender kids’ access to transition-related care passed the Senate but died in the Texas House.
 This year, a majority of House members back such a ban.

-Some Republicans want to block transgender kids’ access to puberty blockers and hormone therapies.
-Here’s what medical experts and trans Texans say about transition-related care.
+Senate Bill 14 prohibits trans kids from receiving puberty blockers and hormone treatments.
+Here’s what medical experts and trans Texans say about such care.

 LGBTQ groups criticize Texas bill’s broad restrictions on school lessons and activities about sexuality and gender identity